TikhonJelvis/RL-book/book/chapter2/chapter2.md

 ### Stock Price Examples modeled as Markov Processes

-So if you have a mathematical specification of the transition probabilities of a Markov Process, all you need to do is to create a concrete class that implements the interface of the abstract class `MarkovProcess` (specifically by implementing the  `@abstractmethod transition`) in a manner that captures your mathematical specification of the transition probabilities.
+So if you have a mathematical specification of the transition probabilities of a Markov Process, all you need to do is to create a concrete class that implements the interface of the abstract class `MarkovProcess` (specifically by implementing the  abstract method `transition`) in a manner that captures your mathematical specification of the transition probabilities.
 Let us write this for the case of Process 3 (the 3rd example of stock price transitions we covered earlier).
 We name the concrete class as `StockPriceMP3`.
 Note that the generic state space `S` is now replaced with a specific state space represented by the type `@dataclass StateMP3`.
 The code should be self-explanatory since we implemented this process as a standalone in the previous section.
 Note the use of the `Categorical` distribution in the `transition` method to capture the 2-outcomes probability distribution of next states (for movements up or down).

 ```python
 from rl.distribution import Categorical